Bad sleep habits can make your child tired and moody. They could also point to a serious medical issue.

 Snoring or Obstructive Sleep Apnea

-- Difficulty breathing (their chest seems to suck in while trying to breathe)
+- Have trouble breathing (their chest seems to suck in while trying to breathe)

 - Large tonsils and adenoids

 - Craniofacial abnormalities

 When a Sleeping Child Stops Breathing

 Stephen Early, MD, discusses the causes and treatments of obstructive sleep apnea in children.
 View sleep apnea transcript.

 Apparent Life-Threatening Events (Near-Miss SIDS)

 Infants who have an apparent life-threatening event suddenly and alarmingly change their behavior.
 The event can happen during wakefulness, sleep or feeding.
 You may notice changes in your child’s color, body tone, or see choking or gagging.

 If you see this happen with your baby, see a doctor.
 Our team can check your infant and determine the cause of the event.